peoplepattern/crowdflower/README.md

     for job in conn.jobs():
         print job['title']

-Create a new job with some new tasks:
+Create a new job with some new units:

     job = conn.upload(data)
     print job

 ## Fancy stuff